Gibson guitars - great prices

 Different types of Guitar Pick

-Guitar picks are commonly made out of plastic, but also bone, amber, rubber, felt, tortoiseshell, wood, stone, metals, and even gemstones.
-Each of the materials has it’s own unique sound, but also properties such as ease of grip, and durability.
-For instance, metal has a very distinct bright sound when plucked against a guitar string- but offers little grip.
-Tortoiseshell is one of the best for gripping, and sounds great, although an international ban on tortoise shell led to the creation of Tortex picks.
+Guitar picks are commonly made out of plastic, but also wood, bone, amber, rubber, felt, tortoiseshell, stone, metals, and even gemstones.
+Each of the materials has it’s own unique sound, but also properties such as ease of grip, price, and durability.
+There is no one type to suit all players – playing style, and desired tone are important when choosing.
+For instance, metal has a very distinct bright sound when plucked against a guitar string and makes for great piercing solos – but offers little grip.
+It can also damage a guitars finish if played too aggressively.
+Wood picks are cheap, with great grip, nice attack, and a full woody sound – great for jazz.
+Actually woods tonal qualities can vary hugely from species to species, and as they are so cheap, buying a selection of different types is quite affordable.
+Tortoiseshell was historically one of the best materials in terms of grip and tone, although an international ban on tortoise shell (rightly so) led to the creation of Tortex picks, which are a pretty good all round replacement.
+Leather picks offer a rather mellow muted sound great for strumming chords, but too flexible when playing individual notes.

-Choosing your favourite material is a matter of trying them all out, and deciding on which sound and grip works for your playing style- whether it be metal, bues, or jazz.
-If all else fails, weird guitar picks aren’t unheard of- from bone, to an Allen wrench- just about anything can become a useable plectrum!
+Choosing your most suited material is a matter of trying them all out, and deciding on which sound and grip works for your playing style – whether it be metal, blues, or jazz.
+Many players have a selection of picks, using different ones at different times.
+If all else fails, weird guitar picks aren’t unheard of – from bone, to an Allen wrench – just about anything can become a useable plectrum!

 Fender Guitar Pick A thumb guitar pick.A triangle guitar pick.